microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 ### *Environment Ontology (EnvO)*

-EnvO is a community-led ontology that represents environmental entities such as biomes, environmental features, and environmental materials.
+EnvO (6) is a community-led ontology that represents environmental entities such as biomes, environmental features, and environmental materials.
 These EnvO entities are the recommended values for several of the mandatory terms in the MIxS packages, often referred to as the "MIxS triad".
-Where appropriate, we also support terms from the Plant Ontology (PO) and Uberon, an anotomical ontology.
+Where appropriate, we also support terms from the Plant Ontology (PO) (7) and Uberon (8), an anotomical ontology.

 ### *Genomes OnLine Database (GOLD)*

-GOLD is an open-access repository of genome, metagenome, and metatranscriptome sequencing projects with their associated metadata.
+GOLD (9) is an open-access repository of genome, metagenome, and metatranscriptome sequencing projects with their associated metadata.
 Biosamples (defined as the physical material collected from an environment) are described using a five-level ecosystem classification